Historical buildings and structures of Yarmouth, Maine

 In 2019, the town began to develop a historic preservation ordinance, with proposed historic district boundaries, regulations and guidelines.
-The three potential historic districts that were recommended were Upper Village, Lower Village and Royal River Manufacturing Company.
+The three potential historic districts that were recommended were Upper Village, Lower Falls and Royal River Manufacturing Company.
+A Preservation Plan was published in 2020.

+A 2021 Historic Preservation Advisory Ordinance identified ten Local Historic Landmarks, three Historic Districts and three Historic Objects.
+Many are located in the Gilman Road and Pleasant Street areas, which leads to the possibility of it being a future historic district.

 National Register of Historic Places

 In 2018, Yarmouth adopted a Demolition Delay ordinance, which prohibits demolition of properties on, or eligible for listing on, the National Register of Historic Places.
 Twelve properties in Yarmouth are currently listed on the Register.
 The oldest (the Cushing and Hannah Prince House) dates from 1785; the "newest" (the Grand Trunk Station) was built in 1906, replacing a structure built in 1848.
-They are ranked in chronological order below.
+They are ranked in order of construction below.